 Is your home surrounded by large trees?
 If so, you are at a greater risk of property damage during a storm.
 Clearing out broken branches, falling limbs and debris that may have fallen from previous storms can help prevent future damage to your homes roofing system.
 Extensive damage to your roof may call for a professional roofing contractor.
 Contacting a roofing expert will provide you with reliable repair and installation solutions and help protect you from future storms.

-*Experts recommend that homeowners trim trees and cut off branches that pose any level of risk to the roofing of ones home, especially in storm prone areas.
+*Experts recommend that homeowners trim trees and cut off branches that pose any level of risk to the roofing of ones home, especially in storm-prone areas.

 In certain states, heat plays a major concern for many housing and building structures.
-Extreme heat in places like Arizona and California, can be as harmful as other serious weather conditions throughout the country.
-Prolonged exposures to the sun’s heat makes the roofing material on your home age faster.
+Extreme heat in places like Arizona and California can be as harmful as other serious weather conditions throughout the country.
+Prolonged exposures to the sun’s heat make the roofing material on your home age faster.
 The roofing material then begins to become damaged inside and out, causing the tiles or shingles to curl up, tear or even crack.

-Structural ventilation is important and can affect your indoor temperature of your home.
+Structural ventilation is important and can affect the indoor temperature of your home.
 Talk to a roofing contractor if you find that the tiles or shingles on your roof changed position or if you notice a rise in temperature inside your home.
 These could be furthering signs of heat damage.

 Hail storms can wreak havoc on ones home.
-A fairly common weather occurrence throughout the country, its a storm that can cause damages worth billions to homes and businesses.
+A fairly common weather occurrence throughout the country, it’s a storm that can cause damages worth billions to homes and businesses.
 Hail storms are notorious for causing major damage to roofs, windows, sidings and just about anything that is outside.
 No matter what type of roofing material that a contractor uses, the damage caused can be small, and even, large fractures in the shingles or tiles that will end up weakening the entire roof.
 If these fractures do not get repaired in time, small cracks will get bigger causing sections of the roof to tear and fall off.
 All the damage depends heavily on the intensity of the hailstorm and how big the hail was when it was falling.

 Snow is one weather condition that many homeowners overlook.
 If snow is not removed, large ridges of ice or ice dams begin to form at the edge of the roof line near the gutters.
 When ridges of ice or ice dams begin to form, melting snow water is unable to run off the roof and ends up backing up and causing leaks.